 This book is structured into six chapters: the first introductory chapter you are currently reading plus five chapters on interactive visual data analysis to come.
 Figure 1.6 provides an overview of the chapter structure.

 Figure 1.6: Chapter structure of this book.
 Icons by icons8.com.
-CC BY

 General Literature: (Schumann and Müller 2000) • (Spence 2007) • (Ward, Grinstein, and Keim 2015)